Are you about to sign a contract? If the contract means anything to you, you should 100% get your contract reviewed before signing!

 If you are a landlord, a contract lawyer is who would help you create the lease for your tenants.

 If you were a singer, your contract lawyer would help you draw up contracts for your career.

-If you were an employer, this is the person who would help you draw up the contracts for your employees to sign.
+If you were an employer, this is the person who would help you at a reasonable employment contract review cost to draw up the contracts for your employees to sign.

 Naturally, the job of a contract attorney works both ways.
 Say you are someone who is getting ready to sign a big contract for a new job, a contract lawyer could look at the contract.
 They can explain it to you in a way that you will understand, and then they will help you make any necessary revisions.

 Having a contract lawyer on your side before you create or sign any contract is a good idea because you could be created or signing something you wouldn’t normally agree to.